kidGodzilla/generator-express-lambda/README.md

 The AWS Free Tier includes a million invocations for your Lambda apps per month.
 This should get you pretty far for hobby projects and development.
 You can find out more here: https://aws.amazon.com/free/

+You can estimate your total cost of using AWS Lambda here: https://s3.amazonaws.com/lambda-tools/pricing-calculator.html

 ## Getting your AWS Keys